ajaysundark/Othello/README.md

   Heroku url for your demo.
 - Create a file called `API.md` that documents your api endpoints and how to use them.

+> max: needs a section on how we will grade the projects